Showing 21-37 of 37 results

 Building Resilience and Flexibility into Midwest Organic Potato Production

 When Maria Carter’s parents emigrated to America from the Netherlands in 1956, they brought along a knowledge of growing seed potatoes.
 Shortly after they put down roots in North Dakota, they put down tubers to start their new seed potato farm.
 They knew potato growers needed healthy seed potatoes, and they knew how to grow […]

 Ohio Farmer Develops Mobile Hops Dryer

-In a state that boasts 300 craft breweries, David Volkman is one of many craft beer enthusiasts in Ohio.
+In a state that boasts 300 craft breweries, David Volkman is among many craft beer enthusiasts in Ohio.
 But Volkman, with 12 acres of land in Warren County, is not only supporting Ohio’s craft brewing industry through consumption; he’s also contributing to its production.
-In 2012, he and his wife, Nina, started transitioning some […]
+In 2012, he and his wife, Nina, started transitioning some of […]

 Pioneer Agroforestry Farm Tour Video Series

 A new video series on Midwest agroforestry is available from the Savanna Institute and North Central SARE.
 The six-part Pioneer Agroforestry Farm Tour Video Series features brief, detailed interviews with farmers who are advancing agroforestry in the Midwest.

 Youth Hit the Road to Learn about Sustainable Livestock Production in Wisconsin